lizzybrooks/code-based-art/week2/tutorials/Response.md

 ![Draw function](images/drawfunction.png)

-When the code is run, the following is written to the console
+When the code is run, the following is written to the console.

 I'm drawing<br>
 1<br>